APIs are everywhere nowadays—enough that we can say we’re living in an increasingly API-centric world.

 Why is an API endpoint important?

-If you’re looking to understand how applications work, it’s crucial that you get a better understanding of the various aspects that make up the API.
+If you’re looking to understand how applications work, it’s crucial that you get a better understanding of the various aspects that make up the API endpoint.
 This is especially true since more and more users are starting to appreciate the use of APIs to help in the sharing of critical data, transactions, and processes.

 This is where an API endpoint plays a vital role.
-It helps determine the exact location of the resources to be retrieved by API and ensures that the software interacting with the API is functioning properly.
+API endpoint helps determine the exact location of the resources to be retrieved by API and ensures that the software interacting with the API is functioning properly.
 Essentially, the efficiency and productivity of APIs rely on their capacity to communicate and work with endpoints successfully.
 As such, ensuring that the API endpoint between systems is robust is important to API success.

 How is an API endpoint secured?